A refined continuity correction for the negative binomial distribution and asymptotics of the median: Moments of the negative binomial distribution

 \section{Moments of the negative binomial distribution}

 In the lemma below, we compute the second, third, fourth and sixth central moments.
-It is used to estimate some expectations in \eqref{eq:estimate.III} and the $\asymp_p r^{-1}$ errors in \eqref{eq:estimate.I.begin} of the proof of Theorem~\ref{thm:prelim.Carter}.
-It is also a preliminary result for the proof of Corollary~\ref{cor:central.moments.negative.binomial.on.events} below, where the central moments are estimated on various events.
+It is used to control some expectations in \eqref{eq:estimate.III} and the $\asymp_p r^{-1}$ errors in \eqref{eq:estimate.I.begin} of the proof of Theorem~\ref{thm:prelim.Carter}.
+It is also a preliminary result for the proof of Corollary~\ref{cor:central.moments.negative.binomial.on.events} below, where the central moments are bounded on various events.

 \begin{lemma}[Central moments] Let $K\sim \mathrm{Neg Bin} (r, p)$ for some $r > 0$ and $p\in (0,1)$.
 We have \end{lemma}